RayHightower/RayHightower.com/_posts/2015-06-25-3d-printing-at-blue1647.markdown

 ### What to Know about 3D Printing
 Printing any object in three dimensions takes a _long_ time.
 The case in the photo took over four hours to print.
 The [MakerBot Thingiverse](http://www.thingiverse.com/) has a wide variety of STL files to choose from.
 [This particular STL file](http://www.thingiverse.com/thing:273701/) was created by Ben Reed, a maker in Calgary, Alberta, Canada.

-{% imgcap middle /images/blue1647_glover_3d_printer.jpg Industrial engineer Rashad Glover prepares the STL files for the 3D printer. %}
+{% include image.html img="/images/blue1647_glover_3d_printer.jpg" caption="Industrial engineer Rashad Glover prepares the STL files for the 3D printer." %}

 ### STL File Internals
 Instructions for 3D printing an object are stored in a [STereoLithography (STL)](http://bit.ly/1FFzX20) file.
 Open an STL file in [your favorite text editor](http://rayhightower.com/blog/2013/01/12/why-i-use-vim/) and you'll see something like this: